 - Participating in weekly Case Conferencing; - Assisting household in obtaining necessary documentation required for housing; - Collecting necessary documentation, securing additional financial assistance if needed, providing transportation, accompanying to potential housing options, etc.; - Assisting households in navigating any challenges related to the housing process (application and/or inspection process, etc.); and - Responding to requests by the Coordinating Entity.

-The Housing Navigator Manual is located at
+The Housing Navigator Manual is located on the KCRHA website under Forms and Documents.